szpajder/libacars/README.md

 - `media_advisory` - decodes Media Advisory messages (ACARS label SA reports).

-These programs will be compiled together with the library.  `make install` installs them to `/usr/local/bin`.
+Apps will be compiled together with the library. `make install` installs them to `/usr/local/bin`.
 Run each program with `-h` option for usage instructions.

 ## API documentation